Sincereham222/GFX1032-rocm-pytorch/README.md

 - This build excludes CUDA, XNNPACK, NCCL, and FlashAttention.
 - gfx1032 support is limited upstream; you may need to recompile as patches are merged.

----

-Let me know if anything needs correction or clarification!